So you want to have livestock, but you don't have a lot of acreage. Not to worry. There are many options out there for you. Here is a brief list.

 Cows- The miniature kind

-Miniature cows might be a good option if you have about 2 acres or less.
-Because cows need at least 2 acres to utilize rotate grazing.
-Since they are smaller you can use them for breeding, meat or milk.
+Depending on your land miniature cows might be a good option.
+If you have about 2 acres or more.
+Miniatures need at least 2 acres to utilize rotate grazing.
+Since these cows are smaller, about half the size, they consume about 1/2 the amount of resources of a standard sized cow.
+You can use them for breeding, meat, or milk.

 Animals by acreage: